Gimme! Gimme! Gimme! (A Man After Midnight)

 "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" is a song by Swedish recording group ABBA.
-A disco song, it was first recorded in August 1979 to promote the group's North American and European concert legs of ABBA: The Tour.
+A disco and Eurodisco song, it was first recorded in August 1979 to promote the group's North American and European concert legs of ABBA: The Tour.
 It was released on 12 October 1979 as the sole single taken from their second greatest hits album Greatest Hits Vol. 2.
 Agnetha Fältskog sang the lead vocals to the song.
 Although it was not recorded for it, "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" was included in reissues of the group's sixth studio album Voulez-Vous.

 The track went on to become one of ABBA's signature hits, topping the charts in Belgium, Denmark, Finland, Ireland, and Japan's international chart, and reached the top ten in multiple countries across Europe and Australia as well.
 Its release in the United States and Canada was cancelled by Atlantic Records even though promotional copies were already pressed, presumably due to the unpopularity of disco as a whole in the US following Disco Demolition Night.